-We recommend ProtonVPN and Hotspot Shield for those looking at free Android VPN options, but you may also want to consider stepping up to a paid option like ExpressVPN.
+We recommend ProtonVPN for those looking at free VPN options, but you may also want to consider stepping up to a paid option like ExpressVPN.
 We've highlighted all the best VPN for Android options previously, but ExpressVPN gives you reliable service, fast speeds, and removes all the compromises you may have to make for a free option.

-But, which is the best free Android VPN app?
-There's a lot to like about each of the options we've included, so let's break down what the differences are and help you pick the best free Android VPN app for you.
+Still want to go with a free Android VPN app?
+There's a lot to like about each of the options we've included below, so let's break down what the differences are and help you pick the best free Android VPN app for you.

 Bottom line: ProtonVPN is our top pick for free Android VPN services, and one that you'll want to download now.
 It offers unlimited bandwidth and great security within an easy-to-use app.

-- Free customers get lower speeds during peak times
+- Free customers are deprioritized during busy times

 Proton is a Swiss-based company, which means you don't have to worry about any type of data logging or laws that could have them spying on your activities.